AzzADesigns/SecureSharkInputs/README.md

 # SecureSharkInputs 🛡️

-**Advanced Enterprise Validation Library with Multi-layer Security**
+**Super Simple React Form Validation with Built-in Security**

-A comprehensive TypeScript library for enterprise-grade form validation with built-in protection against XSS, SQL injection, data theft, and inappropriate content.
-Designed to be super simple to use while providing maximum security.
+A lightweight TypeScript library that makes form validation incredibly easy while providing enterprise-grade security protection.
+Just drop in a component and you're protected!

 ## 🎯 What Does It Do?

-SecureSharkInputs protects your application inputs from:
+SecureSharkInputs protects your forms from:
 - 🚫 **XSS Attacks** - Cross-site scripting attempts
 - 🚫 **SQL Injection** - Malicious database queries
 - 🚫 **Data Theft** - Attempts to access sensitive client-side data